vglampard/portfolio-tailwind/src/constants/markdown/MDpassword.md

 - **Scripting** a sort of 'riffle shuffle' to blend these into the digest

 The user adds their own salt each time, and I realised something approximating 'pepper' could be used if I take advantage of **environmental variables**.
 It was also nice to add a nice touch of **JS Particles** - I'd been tussling with it on other projects as the layering wasn't working out quite right.
 But I cracked it, and I like the way this turned out, especially with the **toast** detail.
 All in all, this was a nice toy project to dive into a bit of online security research, make a little tool that I actually am using quite frequently, as well as get some **design** practice in.

+I shared it with my network for **feedback** and it was pointed out that not all passwords accept specific special characters, especially the underscore.
+So I added a modification that removes that option - BUT, realised that I'd painted myself into a corner.
+If the point is that this tool returns the same modified digest every time, I can't *change*, but can only *add alternatives to* the initial algorithm.

+If I were to be thinking about this app from a product mindset, this sort of breaking change could be implemented using **URI path versioning**.
+This is something I was looking at for a **JIRA ticket** on a **Scottish Tech Army** project, and seems theoretically appropriate here too.